What you will learn in this post:

 It is possible for a hair follicle test to return a false-positive result.
 It’s also possible for a hair test to detect one-time drug use if the use was long enough ago for the hair to grow out and show it (usually about a week).

 What can be detected by a hair drug test?

 The most common drugs tested for in hair are:

 How long can you test positive for marijuana in your hair?

-Some men try to avoid hair follicle tests by shaving their heads bald.
-Shaving won’t help since hair follicle drug tests can be taken from hair anywhere on the body.
-If the hair sample is taken from body hair that grows more slowly, drugs can be detectable for even longer — in some cases, up to 12 months.
+Some individuals try to avoid hair follicle tests by shaving their heads bald, but this can actually have the opposite effect.
+If the hair sample is taken from body hair that grows more slowly, drugs can be detectable for even longer — sometimes up to 12 months.

 Cutoff levels for hair follicle marijuana tests